Meet Larry Grinnell, GFA Webmaster and Secretary

 Here's the card I sent out at Christmas, 1995 to friends and family.
 I had spent a few weeks in Singapore on business and had these photos taken at the world-famous Singapore Zoo.

 I got to meet and chat with legendary guitar player Les Paul in the summer of 1996 at the Iridium Bar on New York City's west side.
 Here's the picture: (l to r: my cousin Ken Nickels, Les Paul, Larry Grinnell)!
-In January 2008, I attended the Macworld Expo in San Francisco and met Styx guitarist Tommy Shaw, with whom I stood in line back in 1996, maybe 5 minutes before this picture was taken.
+In January 2008, I attended the Macworld Expo in San Francisco and met Styx guitarist Tommy Shaw, with whom I stood in line back in 1996, waiting to speak to Les, maybe 5 minutes before this picture was taken.

-I've got two cats.
+I had two cats, both since passed (each at the ripe old age of 17).
 For reasons I still can't fathom, I decided to name them after my paternal grandparents, hence the names Archie and Agnes.
 Note that both are female.
-I'm sure the cats don't mind.
+I'm sure the cats didn't mind.

 While attending the 2001 Grinnell Family Reunion in Las Vegas, Nevada, I had a close encounter with a lion cub at the MGM Grand Hotel.
 This photo appeared in my 2001 Christmas card.
 One of my old friends captioned it "Feline Proctologist."
 Well, I have new friends, now....

-I attended the Macworld Expo in San Francisco in January 2008, and got a chance to meet comedian Sinbad, who was kind, gracious, and patient enough to have his picture taken with me, along with a number of folks from the MyMac.com crew.
+I attended the Macworld Expo in San Francisco in January 2008, and got a chance to meet comedian Sinbad, who was kind, gracious, and patient enough to permit his picture to be taken with me, along with a number of folks from the MyMac.com crew.
+A real gentleman.